jameshartig/DelimiterStream/README.md

 DelimiterStream
 ===============

-Get delimiter-separated chunks of data from a Readable Stream in Node.js.
+Get delimiter-separated (e.g. new line) chunks of data from a Readable Stream in Node.js.
 As bytes are received through the stream, a "data" event will be emitted whenever the delimiter is seen.
 The event will contain the chunk of data after the last delimiter and before the one just seen.
 The chunk will **NOT include the delimiter**.